raspberrypilearning/getting-started-with-the-twitter-api/worksheet.md

 1. When a tweet is found, it sends a collection of data about the tweet into the `on_success` method. `data` is a dictionary containing the tweet text, along with lots of metadata.

 1. Printing out `data['text']` just gives us the tweet text.
-Another example might be to print the username followed by the tweet text.
+Another example might be to print the username, followed by the tweet text.
 Modify your streamer's `on_success` method to change the behaviour, for example:

     ```python
     class MyStreamer(TwythonStreamer):